thief-adj/salus/README.md

 # salus
+PSA: replace "37" in all IPs with your group number. use awk or sed or somethin

 CNIT 470 incident response service scanner.
 Sends failures to Discord using discbin.
 Uses nmap to check the status of running services on several machines.
 If a failure is detected (cannot reach host or service is down), a message is sent to a discord channel with the following info: